Episode #354 (Originally aired 5/15/15)

 Two ways you want to solve it, what I think in Baltimore.

-college kids yeah I mean who would if there were any rioters in Baltimore that were white, they were upscale.
+I mean, who was, if there were any rioters in Baltimore that were white, they were upscale.

 You might need a blood pressure regulator.